Samyoun1981/java-assignment-1-techjobs-console-edition-jan-23-Samyoun1981/README.md

-# TechJobs, Console Edition Autograded Rubric
+# org.launchcode.techjobs.console.TechJobs, Console Edition Autograded Rubric

 For [this assignment](https://education.launchcode.org/java-web-development/assignments/tech-jobs-console.html), students are asked to complete a console app that allows users to browse, search, and print listings of open jobs.